ibmresilient/resilient-community-apps/fn_outbound_email/README.md

 <!--
   List any Requirements
 -->
-This app supports the IBM Resilient SOAR Platform and the IBM Cloud Pak for Security.
+This app supports the IBM QRadar SOAR Platform and the IBM Cloud Pak for Security.

 ### Resilient platform
 The Resilient platform supports two app deployment mechanisms, App Host and integration server.